 Patients considering LASIK soon heard about the superior results achieved with all laser LASIK, seeking out eye surgeons who employed this technology.
 Most recently, the new generations of all laser LASIK technology were introduced to restore vision to patients with myopia, hyperopia, and astigmatism, with less need to “touch up” surgery after LASIK.

-At Pacific Vision Institute in San Francisco, we employ advanced screening technology to determine whether LASIK is an appropriate procedure for our patients.
+At Pacific Vision Institute, we employ advanced screening technology to determine whether LASIK surgery in San Francisco is an appropriate procedure for our patients.
 Our technologically-advanced diagnostic tools have elevated the level of accuracy in choosing the most effective treatment to a truly unprecedented level.

 At Pacific Vision Institute, our eye specialists combine the most advanced LASIK screening technology with four options in laser platforms and wavefront analyzers, so we can achieve the best possible LASIK results for the individual patient.